JoeyWeee/speak2ollama/README.md

 ollama run llama3.2

 2. Start the Server:
-Run the Command in the Root Folder:
+Run the Command in the Root Folder:npm start

 Run the command:
 ollama run llama3.2